LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Prolog applications often either scatter loading of source files from multiple files or use implicit loading of source files via ``use_module/1-2`` directives.
-Due to this frequent ad-hoc approach, it's common to find Prolog applications with duplicated loading directives and are loading order ignores the dependencies between source files.
+Due to this frequent ad-hoc approach, it's common to find Prolog applications with duplicated loading directives, and where loading order ignores the dependencies between source files.
 These issues are easily exposed by the Logtalk linter when compiling Prolog files as Logtalk files.
 Also common are Prolog files with multiple circular dependencies.
-While this should not affect the *semantics* of the ported code, it may cause some performance penalties as it prevents the Logtalk compiler of optimizing the message sending goals using static-binding.
+While this should not affect the *semantics* of the ported code, it may cause some performance penalties as it prevents the Logtalk compiler from optimizing the message sending goals using static-binding.
 It also makes the application architecture more difficult to understand.
-The definition of explicit loader files provides a good opportunity of sorting out loading order and circular dependencies, with the linter warnings providing hints for possible code refactoring to eliminate these issues.
+The definition of explicit loader files provides a good opportunity for sorting out loading order and circular dependencies, with the linter warnings providing hints for possible code refactoring to eliminate these issues.
 The :doc:`../devtools/diagrams` tool supports directory and file loading and dependency diagrams that are also